apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**China's Chang'e-6 far side of the Moon probe begins journey back**
+**Vikings, WR Justin Jefferson Agree To Deal**

-You can read more about it [here](https://www.bbc.com/news/articles/c3gg32nn9p4o).
+You can read more about it [here](https://www.profootballrumors.com/2024/06/vikings-wr-justin-jefferson-agree-to-deal).

 ## Requirements
 - Python 3.8